HasinduNimesh/General-Sir-John-Kotelawala-Defence-University-Chat-Bot/README.md

 - **User-Friendly Design:** Simple and intuitive design for easy interaction.
 - **Scrollable Chat Panel:** Allows users to scroll through previous messages.
 - **Enter Key Message Sending:** Users can send messages by pressing the Enter key.
+- **Voice Control:** Start and stop speech recognition, and listen to the chatbot's responses.

 ## How to Use